 I could volunteer in Spain at a renewable energy farm run by an organisation named Sunseed Desert Project.
 Volunteers pay less than visitors

 to stay at this farm.
-I am not sure of work permits, and I haven't stayed there myself yet, but I only passed the renewable course this year.
+I am not sure of work permits, and I haven't stayed there myself yet.
 CLICK ON THE BANNER TO KNOW MORE.

 The information and course details were provided by;